(University of Cambridge)

 What we do

 The CITMG is a self help group.
 We supply support to each other through formal and informal channels.
 The CITMG organise meetings once every few months in which to discuss issues that affect the colleges IT community.
 There is quite often a presentation or briefing by a representative from one of the various University projects that are ongoing.
-Briefings have come from those involved with the Lapwing wireless networking project, the VOIP project, and the University Card Office.
 This is an ideal platform for those wishing to get information to the Colleges’ IT community.

-CITMG also has the responsibility of putting up representatives for various University committees.
-We currently have members of the group on the IT Syndicate Technical Committee and on the IT Purchasing Group.
+CITMG also has the responsibility of putting up representatives for various University committees and College wide committees.

 There is also a great deal of informal communication between College computing staff.
-CITMG has allowed people to meet regularly and to get to know each other, providing support and knowledge making many CO’s live that bit easier.
+CITMG has allowed people to meet regularly and to get to know each other, providing support and knowledge making work that bit easier.
 People networking is perhaps its most useful role.